Mature Masculine

 Signs of the Space Cadet shadow:

-• You use spiritual language to excuse incompetence.
+• We use spiritual language to excuse incompetence.

-• You're ineffective at helping with real problems.
+• We're ineffective at helping with real problems.

 The Space Cadet claims he's above it all.
-Beneath that is often a wish to avoid difficulty and accountability.
+Beneath that lies the wish to avoid difficulty and accountability.

 Near Enemies of Worldliness

-Near enemies are false forms that look similar but come from somewhere else inside.
+Near enemies are false forms that look similar but come from elsewhere.

 Materialism Disguised as Practicality